-- (a) The Council may provide advice on a relevant issue or topic to the Sanctuary Manager.
-Requests for information, assistance or advice from the NMSP, other NOAA offices or other agencies shall be made in writing and be coordinated through the Sanctuary Manager. - (b) Any matter that a Council member wishes to raise to the attention of the Sanctuary shall be brought to the attention of either the Sanctuary Manger or the Council Chair so that it might be placed on the agenda as a discussion topic.
-The Sanctuary Manager and the Council Chair shall discuss topics for the agenda.
-The Sanctuary Manager approves all topics to be placed on the agenda. - (c) The Council shall provide advice directly to the Sanctuary Manager via a written recommendation or a motion passed by the Council and reflected in the minutes.
-Draft recommendations and verbal discussions shall not be considered official advice from the Council, but may be considered as background information. - (d) Any written or oral advice or correspondence that the Council wishes to offer or express beyond the Sanctuary Manager shall be voted on and approved by the Council.
-Because the Council was established specifically to provide advice to the Secretary, and operates through the Sanctuary Manager, the Sanctuary Manager must also approve advice or correspondence that goes outside the Sanctuary.
+- (a) The council may provide advice on a relevant issue or topic to the sanctuary superintendent.
+Requests for information, assistance, or advice from the ONMS, other NOAA offices, or other agencies shall be made in writing and be coordinated through the sanctuary superintendent. - (b) Any matter that a council member wishes to raise to the attention of the sanctuary shall be brought to the attention of either the sanctuary superintendent or the council chair so that it might be placed on the agenda as a discussion topic.
+The sanctuary superintendent and the council chair shall discuss topics for the agenda, and the sanctuary superintendent must approve a topic to be placed on the agenda. - (c) The council shall provide advice directly to the sanctuary superintendent via written recommendation or a motion passed by the council and reflected in the minutes.
+Draft recommendations and verbal discussions shall be considered by the sanctuary superintendent as additional background information and shall be included in the minutes. - (d) Any comments or observations that the council wishes to offer or express beyond the sanctuary superintendent shall be voted on and approved by the council.
+Because the council was established specifically to provide advice to the secretary, and operates through the sanctuary superintendent, the sanctuary superintendent must also approve the comments or observations that go outside the sanctuary. - (e) The council shall base its advice on a vote of the council with negative votes, abstentions, and minority opinions noted.
+A quorum must be present when the vote is taken.

-- (e) The Council shall base its advice on a vote of the Council with negative votes, abstentions and minority opinions noted.
-A quorum must be present when the vote is taken. - (f) Any information or advice resulting from discussions in subcommittees or working groups that is requested by the Council shall be presented to and considered by the full Council and as appropriate incorporated into the Council's recommendation to the Sanctuary Manager.
-If the Council does not incorporate information or advice of a subcommittee or working group, it shall inform the Sanctuary Manager and explain in its advice or information the reasons for not incorporating the subcommittee's or working group's advice or information.
+(f) Any information or advice resulting from discussions in subcommittees or working groups that is requested by the council shall be presented to and considered by the full council and, as appropriate, incorporated into the council's recommendation to the sanctuary superintendent.
+If the council does not incorporate information or advice of a subcommittee or working group, it shall inform the sanctuary superintendent and explain the reasons for not incorporating the subcommittee's or working group's advice or information.